Horns Rev Offshore Wind Farm: Horns Rev 1

 Horns Rev 1, built by Danish energy company Elsam (later DONG, now Ørsted) was the first large-scale offshore wind farm in the world.
 Its capacity of 160 MW was four times that of the previous largest, the Middelgrunden at 40 MW.

 It was the first offshore wind farm in the North Sea, the first to use the monopile foundation type and the first to have its transformer on an adjacent platform rather than onshore.
 Technologies used for the first time at Horns Rev 1 have since become industry standard.

 The farm has 80 Vestas V80 wind turbines, each generating 2.0 MW.
 They were installed by the Danish offshore wind farm services provider A2SEA in 2002, the last turbine coming into operation on 11 December 2002.
 A guaranteed price of 0.453 DKK/kWh was agreed for the first 42,000 hours of generation.

 In 2005, 60% of the wind farm was sold to Vattenfall, also the operator of the park, for DKK2bn.

 The turbines are laid out in an oblique 8 by 10 grid over an area of 5 km × 3.8 km, with 560 m between turbines in both directions.
 A radar measures details of the wind patterns, improving local short-term forecasting.

 The main method of transport to the first wind park is an adapted Eurocopter EC-135 helicopter, used to hoist workers to and from a small platform on each turbine.
 Sea conditions render the area inaccessible to boats for large parts of the year.

 The farm has an availability of 96–97%.
 Two turbines are burnt out, and uneconomic to replace with less than 10 years left.
 Grout between monopile and tower was damaged by vibrations, requiring a costly fix.

+In 2008, scientists discovered that the rotating blades were mixing the layers of air and forming fog, producing white trails behind its turbines.